Novel Coronavirus Information

 - January 27, 2020

-Learn more about our plans for Fall 2020
+Learn more about our plans for Spring 2021

-Learn more about our plans for Graduate and Certificate programs for Fall 2020.
+Learn more about our plans for Graduate and Certificate programs for Spring 2021.

 Contact information and resources for staying informed about COVID-19, as well as the city and state response.

-The Recovery Task Force and seven subcommittees have been hard at work evaluating a variety of scenarios and requirements related to when and how we can re-open campus this fall.
+The Recovery Task Force and seven subcommittees have been hard at work evaluating a variety of scenarios and requirements related to when and how we can re-open campus this spring.